michel-phylo/Adera2.0/README.md

 ***Adera 2.0 will show a blank, white page during the first run while it downloads and installs the dependencies it needs.
 The first run can take a while depending on your internet speed.
 Please be patient.***

+One way to decrease the time of installation is to run the command `pip install requirements.txt`

 ## Installation

 #### Option 1